 Review Of Overall Credit History

-Overall credit history from credit report will be carefully reviewed and analyzed.
+Overall credit history from the credit report will be carefully reviewed and analyzed.

-- mortgage underwriter will review payment patterns on overall credit history
+- the mortgage underwriter will review payment patterns on overall credit history

 - For those seeking a home loan with bad credit, there has to have been a time where their credit went bad